microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/industrydata-filedataconnector-delete.md

 ### Response

-The following is an example of the response
+The following is an example of the response.

-> **Note:** The response object shown here might be shortened for readability.

 <!-- {
   "blockType": "response",